AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 guesses: 1  time: 0:00:00:00 DONE (Tue Mar 14 14:18:13 2017)  c/s: 400  trying: randomGuess - someotherword
 ```

 Here, `john` informs us that it found one hash in the password file ("`Loaded 1 password hash`"), along with the type of hashing algorithm it suspects (or that we told it) the hash was made with ("`Raw SHA-1`").
 On the next line, we see the expected correct guess (`Sup3rs3kr3tP@24431w0rd`), which `john` reports as the plain-text, unobfuscated version of the password associated with the user `fsociety`.
-Finally, we see the number of *successful* guesses made (`guesses: 1`), the amount of time it took (`time:`), the fact that we have in fact completed making all guesses (`DONE`), and the time of completion (in this example, shown as `(Tue Mar 14 14:18:13 2017)`).
+Finally, we see the number of *successful* guesses made (`guesses: 1`), the amount of time it took (`time:`), the fact that we have in fact finished trying all guesses loaded from the wordlist (`DONE`), and the time of completion (in this example, shown as `(Tue Mar 14 14:18:13 2017)`).
 Finally, the current range of password candidates being guessed is reported, shown here as "`trying: randomGuess - someotherword`."
 Indeed, `randomGuess` was our first guess, listed at the start of our wordlist, and `someotherword` was our last one, listed at the wordlist file's end.
 Notice that these guesses were attempted in order, from top to bottom.
-That's important because it means we should place "smarter" guesses, the guesses we think are more likely to successfully crack a hash, nearer to the top of our wordlist file.
+That's important because it means we should place "smarter" guesses, the guesses we think are more likely to successfully crack a hash, nearer to the top of our wordlist, in order to help `john` makes smarter guesses sooner.

 > :bulb: There is also some [additional information](http://www.openwall.com/john/doc/FAQ.shtml) in the report.
 For instance, we're also told that, on this run, `john` is using an [Intel processor feature called SSE2](https://en.wikipedia.org/wiki/SSE2) in an attempt to work as fast as possible.
 We also see a speed report, shown as "combinations per second" (`c/s`).
-There are many ways to benchmark `john`'s speed, and to tune it, in order to optimize the "guess more passwords faster" technique.
+This metric measures combinations of username and password candidates attempted against each hashed password per second.
+In our case, with our four guesses and one raw SHA-1 password hash, on my specific hardware, `john` says it can guess passwords at "four hundred combinations per second," although this metric will differ based on what else my computer is doing at the time, the processing power my computer hardware makes available to `john` in the first place, and even what kind of hash algorithm is used because some hash algorithms take much more work to compute than others.
+There are many ways to benchmark `john`'s speed, and to tune it, in order to optimize the "guess more passwords faster" technique (look into the `--test` option) but, again, we'll be focusing on "making smarter guesses sooner," instead.

 Now that we've seen how `john` works when we make a successful guess, let's see what happens when our guesses fail to find the password.
 This will also demonstrate JtR's "`pot`" file feature.